 "We, the Board members and Management of the Black Canyon City Water Improvement District, are dedicated to assured delivery of quality water that meets, or exceeds, all county, state, and federal requirements to every user within the District boundaries.
 We believe in superior service for our customers and competitive rates for our product.
 Whenever possible, required capital improvements will be revenue financed.
 We ask all our Owner/Users to help protect our water resources by learning and practicing conservation methods as much as possible to help safeguard our way of life and our community's future."

-Respectfully submitted by: Matthew Hrabina , Operator Office: 623-374-9408 Board Approved on 2/21/08 Robert R. Marley , Chair 623-374-9270 James Evans , Vice Chair 623-374-9410

-Lavon Van Dusen, Secretary 623-374-5615

-Mary Brown, Member-at-Large 623-374-5340

-Floyd Ballinger, Treasurer (623) 374-5580

-Note: ADEQ mandates the definitions and information in this report, much of which you may find unessential.
+Respectfully submitted by: Board Approved on 3/18/09 Randall & Sarah Hrabina, Operations Office: 623-374-9408 Robert R. Marley, Chair Barrie Dickerson, Treasurer 623-374-9270 623-374-5897 Ronald E. Lee, Sr., Vice Chair Susan Marley, Secretary 623-374-5615 (623) 374-9270 Harry Putman, Member-at-large 623-218-3669 (cell#) Note: ADEQ mandates the definitions and information in this report, much of which you may find unessential.
 The following are frequently asked questions (FAQ's) and specific information as it pertains to your water.
 Question: Answer: How hard is our water?
 260 to 280 mgl (milligrams per liter).
 No limit.
 300 mgl is considered hard.
 What is our PH level?
 6.80 to 7.20 with the recommended level at 6.5 to 8.5.
 Does the WD add fluoride?
-No; however, some fluoride is found naturally in water; our level is 0.39 with the maximum allowed at 4.0 What is our arsenic level?
-Chlorine?
-Our previous ranges, before filtration systems were installed were between 0.011 to 0.022 mgl (when the EPA standard was 0.050 mgl prior to 1/2006).
-The new arsenic filtration systems are working extremely well reducing the levels well below the new standard of 0.010 mgl with the most current average test results at 0.0016.
-To maximize the filtration process, a minimal amount of chlorine is added to the system and is monitored routinely.
-Our average chlorine reading is 0.38, far below the state MCL of 4.0.
+No; however, some fluoride is found naturally in water; our level is 0.39 with the maximum allowed at 4.0 Chlorine?
+A minimal amount of chlorine is added to the system and is monitored routinely.
+Our average chlorine reading is 0.36, far below the state MCL of 4.0.
 Copper and Lead levels?
 Copper is <0.010 mgl; allowed is 1.3.
 Lead is <0.0020 mgl; allowed is 0.015.
 Total Dissolved Solids?
 410 ppm with the recommended level below 500 ppm.